Find out how we help public sector organisations thrive

 Matters of non-compliance is taken seriously by Zellis and will be disclosed voluntarily to the relevant tax authority at the earliest opportunity.
 This will normally follow the corroboration and internal interrogation of all relevant data and information to ensure both context and quantum of any non-compliance can be reported in such disclosures.

-This strategy applies to all Zellis Group entities as set out in Appendix 1 and applies to the accounting year ending 30 April 2025.
+This strategy applies to all Zellis Group entities for the accounting year ending 30 April 2026.

-This strategy has been approved by the Group Board of Directors and the Group Audit Committee.
+This strategy has been approved by the Group Supervisory Board and the Group Audit and Risk Committee.